About the Schemes

 Rashtriya Gram Swaraj Abhiyan (RGSA)

 RGSA aims at building capabilities of Panchayati Raj Institutions to deliver on Sustainable Development Goals (SDGs).The Focus areas of RGSA are to ensure Basic orientation training for the Elected Representatives (ERs) of Panchayats, and Strengthening of the Panchayat – SHG partnership.
 Fund under the programme is borne by the Central and State Government on a 90:10 basis.
 Under this scheme Village Development Plan (VDP) for the villages are prepared for taking up various projects in the village.

 National Social Assistance Programme (NSAP)

-Indira Gandhi National Widows Pension Scheme (IGNWPS) : Under Indira Gandhi National Widow Pension Scheme (IGNWPS) beneficiary should be a BPL widow between 40-79 years of age and the ceiling for assistance is Rs.300 per month per beneficiary.
+Indira Gandhi National Widows Pension Scheme (IGNWPS) : IGNWPS provides pension to widow between 40-79 years of age @ Rs.750/- per month per beneficiary.

-National Family Benefit Scheme (NFBS) : The scheme provides a onetime assistance for extending financial assistance to below poverty line families on the death of a primary bread winner between the age of 18-59 years for Rs.20,000/-.
+National Family Benefit Scheme (NFBS) : NFBS provides a onetime financial assistance of Rs.20,000/- to families on the death of a primary bread winner between the age of 18-59 years.